 Most people accept, including the affected landowners in this case, that CPO's are a necessary instrument of state when used for the national interest such as large infrastructure projects, hospitals, schooling, and even possibly housing.

-.
-Why therefore should a CPO for a private project be acceptable?
+Here it seems entirely undemocratic, men with the legal advice and can impose their will upon those less financially able, for what is a minority interest project.
+My son fully understands the basic principle that one cannot just take what one wants from others and that Why therefore should a CPO for a private project be acceptable?